-As the name suggests these are the strollers for parents-joggers.
-If you want to keep up your healthy lifestyle and jogg with your baby, get a jogging stroller.
+As the name suggests these are the strollers for parents who love to jog.
+If you want to keep up your healthy lifestyle and run with your baby, get a jogging stroller.
 They are perfect for parents with active lifestyle.

-Joggers usually have three big bicycle wheels with air-filled tires therefore they will work on all-type terrain and will reach “running speed”.
+Joggers usually have three big bicycle wheels with air-filled tires therefore they work on all types of terrain and they reach “running speed”.
 They have shock absorbers and are designed to reduce the impact of bumps and curbs on baby.

-Many models have hand brake and foot-operated parking brake.
+Many models have handbrake and foot-operated parking brake.
 New models have also lockable swivel front wheel.
-They have great suspention that provides your baby with smooth ride and maximum comfort even at high speed and over rough terrain.
-On the market you will find models with large wheels which provides good amortization when you are riding through bumps and rough ground.
+They have great suspension that provides baby with smooth ride and maximum comfort even at high speed and during running over rough terrain.
+On the market you will find models with large wheels which provides good amortization when you are going over bumps and harsh ground.

-If you want to walk or run with the baby over bumpy grass and old sidewalks without your baby getting bumped around too much, this type may be exactly what you need.
-It is designed for parents who want to jog with their baby and let them explore the world while doing it.
+If you want to walk or run with the baby over bumpy grass and old sidewalks without worrying that your baby gets bumped around, this type may be exactly what you need.
+It is designed for parents who want to jog with their baby and let them explore the world during it.

-Remember: Do not run with your baby until he/she is about 6 months old (you can also consult your pediatrician).
+Keep in mind: Do not run with your baby until he/she is about 6 months old (you can also consult your pediatrician).
 If you want your baby to keep you company while jogging, use only the jogging stroller.
 Before you make your purchase make sure your model is designed for jogging with baby.
 Some models has three wheels and “jogger” in name, but they are not made for running with baby!

 |Price range: from $200 to $800 (depending on how much features the stroller has)|

 Are you a fan of jogging and you want your kids to join you?
-Here you can find more information on jogging strollers and some tips how to choose proper one!
+Here you can find more information and some tips on how to choose the best running stroller.

 Double and triple strollers

-This type of strollers is not only for twins but also for kids of small age difference (but I think in this situation more convenient is to have two strollers, mostly because of the weight difference).
+This type of strollers is not only for twins but also for kids of small age difference.
 If you have newborns you should look for a stroller with fully reclining seats or stroller that is compatible with two infant car seats/two bassinets.

-Double strollers are more expensive and heavier than single stroller (fortunately not twice heavier!), they weight ranges from 21 to 36 lbs.
+Double strollers are more expensive and heavier than single stroller (fortunately not twice heavier!), their weight ranges from 21 to 36 lbs.
 There are two versions in this type: side-by-side and tandem.

 Side-by-side is one version of double strollers.
 It has two seats next to each other.
-You can put kids of different age into it (even snap an infant car seat into one of the seats).
-But be careful, because stroller can pull to one side.
+You can put kids of different age into it (even snap an infant car seat into one or two seats).
+But be careful because stroller can pull to one side.

 Below you can see my favorite side-by-side double strollers.

-This type is good for bumby surfaces, going down the hill and works with curbs better than tandem.
-Sometimes it might be hard to get through the doorway, narrow alleys in shops or between cars in the parking lot.
+This type handles going down the hill and works with curbs better than tandem.
+Sometimes it might be hard to get through the doorways, narrow alleys in shops or between cars in the parking lot.

 |Price range: from $100 to $1200|